tahonermann/text_view/README.md

 [Text_view] does **not** currently provide interfaces for the following:
 - Transcoding of code points from one [character set](#character-set) to another.
+- Iterators for grapheme clusters or other boundary conditions.
 - Collation.
 - Localization.
 - Internationalization.